• Home

 We encourage all boards to include a legislative update at their meetings and to discuss/share key legislative information within your community.
 Advocacy is year-round, not just during the session.

-Bookmark NASB’s Government Relations page for continual updates and information.
-Be sure to utilize NASB’s Legislative Notes, videos, bills page and more, which summarizes all pertinent items related to public education in Nebraska.
+Bookmark and frequent NASB’s Government Relations pages for updates, information and Calls To Action, as well as social media, videos, our bills page, and more which summarizes all pertinent items related to public education in Nebraska.

 Your NASB Legislative Team